hackfest-dev/HF24-ARTIMUS/README.md

 Welcome to DeliveryApp, a Django-based project developed by Team No. 9 from Artimus Track Logistics.
 This project is designed to revolutionize delivery logistics by integrating advanced features such as AI route optimization, a blockchain ledger for transparent tracking, and an eco-friendly carbon footprint calculator.

-## Features
+## Functional Features

-- **AI Route Optimizer**: Utilizes advanced algorithms to find the fastest routes around warehouses, optimizing delivery schedules.
+- **AI Route Optimize map provider**: Utilizes advanced algorithms to find the fastest routes around warehouses, optimizing delivery schedules.
 - **Blockchain Ledger**: Implements a blockchain ledger to securely record the status of ships and their deliveries, ensuring transparency and immutability.
 - **Carbon Footprint Calculator**: Estimates the environmental impact of deliveries based on vehicle size and distance covered, promoting eco-friendly practices.
 - **DeliApp Django App**: The project includes the DeliApp Django app, which handles various functionalities related to delivery management.